ps1dr3x/ps1dr3x/README.md

 ## About me

-I ♥ open systems, rust, linux, bitcoin, and hacking around with all kinds of technologies.
+I ♥ open systems, linux, rust, bitcoin, and hacking around with all sorts of technologies.

 I'm currently working as Head Blockchain Engineering at [SEBA Bank](https://seba.swiss/ "SEBA Bank").

-Besides the nerd stuff, I'm passionate about wine, nature, music and every other pleasure this planet can offer.
+Besides the nerd stuff, I'm passionate about wine, nature, music and every other pleasure this planet has to offer.

 ## Ask me about